AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 ### Edit connection

 Allows Admins to edit the connection.
-Click [!UICONTROL Edit Connection] to get to this dialog.
+Select a connection, then click [!UICONTROL Edit Connection] to get to this dialog.
 Here, you can do the following:

 * Start and stop importing new data.
 This process was formerly known as "data streaming".
 * Rename a connection.
-*
+* Other